Vietnam.vn - Nền tảng quảng bá Việt Nam

 Venezuela will hold presidential elections on July 28.
 Current President Nicolás Maduro is also running.
 (Source: Riotimes online)

-The Brazilian Report reported that during a press conference with Spanish Prime Minister Pedro Sánchez, who is visiting Brasilia, Brazilian President Luiz Inácio Lula da Silva welcomed Venezuela for setting a date for holding elections.
+The Brazilian Report reported that during a press conference with Spanish Prime Minister Pedro Sánchez, who was visiting Brasilia, Brazilian President Luiz Inácio Lula da Silva welcomed Venezuela for setting a date for the election.

-“Venezuela understands that it needs to hold democratic elections at a high level so that we can restore the participation of our people… and so that we can see the US lifting its blockade and blockade,” he said.
+“Venezuela understands that it needs to hold democratic elections at a high level so that we can restore the participation of our people… and so that we can see the US lifting the blockade and blockade on the country,” he said.

 Regarding the possibility of the election being fair, Mr. Lula da Silva said that this depends on the behavior of the opposition candidate, and affirmed that the Venezuelan government said it would invite foreign observers to monitor the election.